 VMCC Track Days

-The VMCC has entered into an arrangment with Classic Track Days to enable its members to ride their bikes around some of the most sc enic and iconic circuits in the UK.
-At some of these events the VMCC has block-booked an entire Group so that members can enjoy riding alongside other members on similar VMCC elligble bikes.
-Each rider will have approximately 5 sessions around the track.
+The VMCC has entered into an arrangment with Classic Bike Track Days to enable our members to ride their bikes around some of the most scenic and iconic circuits in the UK.
+CBT will endeavour to group like machines based on age and capacity and experience of the riders, this will depend on the number of entries.
+Each rider will have approximately 5 sessions to ride around the track.

 Entries Now Open